 Chances are you at least know about Google Assistant, Google’s version of Apple’s Siri, but that’s only the beginning.
 Google is also working on the following:

 Google Lens: Announced at Google I/O 2017, this app allows people to use their smartphone cameras to take pictures of the world around them and get information.
 You could take a picture of a storefront, and Lens would provide information about it, such as ratings, reviews, and sales.
-Smart Lenses are also getting attention from Apple and Facebook, too.
+Smart Lenses are also attracting attention from Apple and Facebook.

 Enhanced Google Assistant: Google Assistant is the technology powering Google Home, and we’re seeing it become more functional and compatible with more apps and services.
 For instance, it works with the iPhone and can control music, navigation, smart home controls, and conversational searches.
-As a result, we expect it to continue growing and becoming more helpful to compete with other companies like Amazon and Apple.
+As a result, we expect it to continue growing and to become more helpful, competing with other companies like Amazon and Apple.

-Google Home: How many stores had this device and the Mini version of it readily available on a Black Friday discount in 2017?
+Google Home: How many stores had this device and the Mini version readily available on Black Friday in 2017?
 More people are beginning to embrace intelligent speakers – whether it’s Google Home, Amazon Echo, or Apple HomePod.
-Research shows one in six, or 39 million Americans, now own a smart speaker device – and are using it more often than devices with screens.
+Research shows that one in six Americans, or 39 million, now own a smart speaker device and use it more often than devices with screens.
 (If you’re not already, you should also optimize your website for voice search.)

 What the AI-First Approach Means for You and Your Business

 In the B2B world, the mobile-first approach hasn’t worked as well as for B2C.
-While in the B2C sector, most of the traffic comes from mobile devices, so a mobile-first strategy is vital; 80% of incoming B2B traffic still comes from desktops.
+In the B2C sector, most traffic comes from mobile devices, so a mobile-first strategy is vital; 80% of incoming B2B traffic still comes from desktops.
 Lead generation forms still work better on desktops than on mobile devices, and mobile-first strategies haven’t been the best.
-But, the good news is that where mobile-first has left gaps for B2B, AI-first can make up for it.
+But the good news is that where mobile-first has left gaps for B2B, AI-first can make up for it.

 The mobile revolution created more work for marketers because there were more web pages and advertisements to design and track.
-Conversely, AI has provided marketers with tools that allow them to focus on building more creative, personalized, and qualitative projects.
+Conversely, AI has given marketers tools to focus on building more creative, personalized, and qualitative projects.
 Using AI-powered solutions, marketers can save hours that used to be dedicated to admin work, allowing them to shift their attention to other areas of the business.
-As AI can track customer behavior and boost sales, it has a much higher potential for B2B and B2C sectors.
+As AI can track customer behavior and boost sales, it has much greater potential in the B2B and B2C sectors.

-As we see the AI-first approach continue to grow, there are bound to be numerous applications for it to help improve your business.
+As we see the AI-first approach continue to grow, there are bound to be numerous applications that help improve your business.
 But, no matter what, you’ve got to be ready to adapt and roll with the punches.
 Your company may even be able to work alongside Google’s foundational work to develop your ideas using machine learning technology.